desco-npm/tot/README.en.md

 > Note that, for better display, the logo must have a format with equal width and height.

+## Icon

+To change the icon that appears in the browser bar, simply overwrite the `ico.png` file with the desired icon.

+> Note that, for better display, the icon must have dimensions of 16x16 pixels.

 ## Getting Started

 Just run the following commands, each on a command line, to execute the front and back.